-From the time I can remember, I have loved to create.
+From as far back as I can remember, I have loved to create.
 As a young child, creativity came so easily, I simply put pen to paper and the words flowed out as if a stream coming directly from my mind.
 Nowadays, the time I have to translate my thoughts into a more coherent form has been stripped down to the bare minimum, and instead, I spend most of my time using my brain to fill out worksheets, take notes, and study for upcoming tests.
 It’s not uncommon that I hit what I call a “creative wall”.
 The more time I spend away from doing the things I love, the harder it becomes to do them.

 If I look at things from a more realistic perspective, it makes sense that my ideas aren’t as crisp as they once were.
 Coming up with something magical on the spot cannot happen and instead, I’m forced to rely on a process that allows me to draw inspiration from daily life and create something that I personally, can be quite satisfied with.
 Everyone has a different creative process, and whether or not you even like to create, it’s likely that you have hit this metaphorical “wall” at some point in your life.
 When it comes to this point, looking deeper within yourself and moving through the daily motions of life, can sometimes be your largest source of inspiration.